 The two southernmost girders are fabricated from A1010 structural steel while the remaining four girders are fabricated from A709 grade 50 weathering steel.

-Shuck-Britson developed the design, material, and fabrication specifications for the A1010 steel, coordinating with the Iowa DOT and leading steel producers and fabricators nationwide.
+Our Shuck-Britson staff developed the design, material, and fabrication specifications for the A1010 steel, coordinating with the Iowa DOT and leading steel producers and fabricators nationwide.